She never thought she’d go back…

-Alyssa Morgan thought she’d never set foot on her family’s vineyard again.
-Fifteen years was a long time to be away, but not nearly long enough when she has nothing to show for her time.
+Fifteen years was a long time to be away, but not nearly long enough when Alyssa Morgan had nothing to show for her time.
 Unless you’d count three failed marriages, two parents she barely spoke to, one disastrous attempt at a college degree, and zero friends to count on.

 Jake Monroe thought about leaving Amavita Estates many times after Alyssa left him.
 Over the years, her family became his family.
 They accepted him.
 Loved him.
 Healed him.
 Her family was the family he never had, and without her around to remind him otherwise, he could pretend he was one of them.